-- Jervis Street Shopping Centre – located on Jervis street and easily accessible from The Spencer via the Luas, hundreds of shops, cafes and restaurants.
+- Jervis Street Shopping Centre – located on Jervis street and easily accessible from The Spencer via the Luas, with a choice of shops, cafes and restaurants within the centre.

 - St Stephens Green shopping Centre – located at the top of Grafton Street with a number of shops, cafes and restaurants.